nnebbe1/game123/README.md

 Once the game is lost or won the user will get a dialog window that prompts to input your name.
 This name will then be saved - together with the scores of the player - into the scoreboard.csv
 The data in the scoreboard.csv can then (in theory) be used to plot the players scores and name against that of the highest achieved score.

+DISCLAIMER:

+Unfortunately, we had great trouble with making pygame, numpy, python and matplotlib work together.
+This has likely to do with the fact, that the newst pygame version is quite old and it comes with its own numpy version.
+In theory, after the game is finished, a plot will show up with scores.
+However that code that implements the plotting is commented out.
+You will see this in the Plot.py file and at the end of the main.py file.
+This way you still can expierence the game in action, just without the plots.
+The plotting code is still there, and since we tested in different environments, should plot accordingly.

 GAME INSTRUCTIONS

 You have to possible control schemas to control the dinosaur.
-Use either WASD or the arrow keys to move.
+Use either WASD or the arrow keys to move and jump.
 You can determine the control schema, once you start the game.
 Either press W or ARROW UP in the start screen.

 Once in the game you can use SPACRE_BAR to shoot fireballs.
 Pick up butterflies by moving into them.
 Same goes for the goal flag.

 PROJECT STRUCTURE